 Richard Morrison, PhD is a Professor of Neurological Surgery and Biological Structure.
 His research focuses on molecular biology of neuronal cell death, proteomics and glial tumorgenesis.

-He is the PI on the recently awarded Neuroproteomics Institutional Center Core Grant from NINDS along with multiple other NIH grants.
+He is the PI on a Neuroproteomics Institutional Center Core Grant from NINDS along with multiple other NIH grants.

 - Characterization of neuronal cell death